codersMom/angular100-labs-2020-06-22/Ch06-Pipes/2custompipe/README.md

 ## Steps

 1. Continue working in your **my-angular-albums** project.
 If you haven't completed previous exercises, you can copy the last solution's src directory over your src directory.

+2. Ensure your work is committed as you will discard all changes after this exercise.

-1. From the integrated terminal execute the command
+3. From the integrated terminal execute the command

    ```bash
         ng g pipe reverse-str